ssu-dmlab/ELISE/readme.md

 ## Datasets
 We provide datasets used in the paper for reproducibility.
-You can find raw datasets at `./datasets` folder where the file's name is `${DATASET}.tsv`.
+You can find raw datasets in `./datasets` folder where the file's name is `${DATASET}.tsv`.
 The `${DATASET}` is one of `review`, `bonanza`,  `ml-1m`, and `amazon-dm`.
 This file contains the list of signed edges where each line consists of a tuple of `(src, dst, sign)`.
-The details of datasets are provided in the following table:
+The details of the datasets are provided in the following table:

 | **Dataset**                                    | **$\|\mathcal{U}\|$** | **$\|\mathcal{V}\|$** | **$\|\mathcal{E}\|$** | **$\|\mathcal{E}^{+}\|$** | **$\|\mathcal{E}^{-}\|$** | **$p$(+)%** |
 |:----------------------------------------------:|----------------------:|----------------------:|----------------------:|-------------------------:|-------------------------:|------------:|